hep-tycoon/hep-tycoon/resources/discovery.md

 # Level 4:

 * up squark
 * We have clear evidence from our experiments that the up squark exists.
 This is conclusive proof of super symmetry.
-Now we have to find proofs that all particles have super symmetric partners.
+Now we have to find proof that all particles have super symmetric partners.
 ![alt text](/img/img_discovery/SUSY.png "Higgs reasonance")
 * Source: http://www.physics.gla.ac.uk/ppt/images/susyparticles_sm.png